PrefectHQ/prefect/docs/concepts/work-queues.md

 # Agents and Work Queues

-Agents and work queues bridge the Prefect Orion _orchestration environment_ with a user’s _execution environment_.
+Agents and work queues bridge the Prefect _orchestration environment_ with a user’s _execution environment_.
 When a [deployment](/concepts/deployments/) creates a flow run, it is submitted to a specific work queue for scheduling.
 Agents running in the execution environment poll their respective work queues for new runs to execute.

 Work queues are automatically created whenever they are referenced by either a deployment or an agent.
 For most applications, this automatic behavior will be enough and users will not have to manually configure their work queues at all.
 However, advanced users will find that work queues enable a greater degree of control over work delivery.